Endnotes for Sociology Basics Part Two Chapters 5-8

 Kath Browne et al Queer Methods and Methodologies (2010) Ashgate

-Here is the full version of ‘ Man’s inhumanity to man makes countless thousands mourn! ‘ By Robert Burns: Man Was Made To Mourn: A Dirge 1784
+This is an old idea.
+Look at …‘ Man’s inhumanity to man makes countless thousands mourn! ‘ By Robert Burns: Man Was Made To Mourn: A Dirge 1784

 When chill November’s surly blast